Planning-nl/vugel-docs/docs/README.md

 All relative functions receive arguments `w` and `h`, which refer to the parent's (calculated) width and height.

-> That strings are used for the functions.
-You could also use your own function (like `<rectangle :func-x="myFunc" ..`)
+> You can either use a string to provide the function body, or refer to an actual function (like `<rectangle :func-x="myFunc" ..`).
-> but the string function are cached and reused, allowing the JIT to optimize them better.
+> String functions are usually more convenient.
+On top of that they are cached and reused, allowing them to be better
+> optimized by the javascript engine.

 ### Layout-related properties